AndreasTusche/antu-photo/README.md

 # AnTu-photo

-## abstract

 AnTu-photo sorts pictures by time.

 This is a quick wrapper around the [ExifTool by Phil Harvey](http://www.sno.phy.queensu.ca/~phil/exiftool/).
-It corrects the timestamps of pictures, if needed, and then sorts the files in a directory structure based on the creation time.
+It corrects the timestamps of pictures, if needed, and then sorts the files in a directory structure based on the creation time, like

+    ~/Pictures/YYYY/YYYY-MM-DD/YYYYMMDD-hhmmss.jpg

 It also brings some simple shell scripts which are more intuitive than the complex exiftool parameters.

 ## antu-sortphotos.bash